dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 :::

-::: details macOS 12.0 Beta 4 issue on 2012 to early 2013 machines (Resolved in 0.2.5 and newer)
+::: details macOS 12.0 Beta 4 issue on 2012 to early 2013 machines (Resolved in 0.2.5 and later)

 Currently in macOS 12.0 Beta 4, many Ivy Bridge Macs have experienced Bluetooth issues relating to their BCM20702 chipset.
 Currently the exact issue is unknown however is assumed to be a bug on Apple's end.
 Recommend downgrading to macOS 12.0 Beta 3 till resolved: